 - quality checking all duplicated material.

-In addition to providing timely and efficient response to client requests, the Paper and Stills team is responsible for:
+In addition to providing timely and efficient response to client requests, our imaging specialists are responsible for:

 - analogue copying (photographic reproduction) upon request